How do our councils work in norfolk?

 Being a County Councillor is a paid job.

-The next County Council elections will be held in May 2025 and we will be looking for a councillor in West Depwade and Diss.
+The next County Council elections will be held in May 2025 and we are looking for a councillor in West Depwade, East Depwade and Diss.
 Get in touch if you might be interested.

 City, District and Borough Councils in Norfolk